-“Fathers are like that when it comes to protecting their little girls,” he smiled.
+“Fathers are like that.
+When it comes to protecting their little girls, nothing is too dangerous,” he smiled.

 “I’ll miss you, too,” he replied.
 Their fingers slipped apart as his horse moved forward, bringing sadness into his heart.
 If he hadn't been shot, he too would be there to protect his daughter.
-However, being this wasn't the case he had to leave it up to William and in God’s hands.
+However, being this wasn't the case he had to leave it up to William, and in the hands of God.